Lushnjë: History

 In January 1920, Lushnje was a provisional capital of Albania and the place of the Congress of Lushnje.
 Chieftains of Albania assembled in the town and declared Tirana first a provisional and then the definitive capital of Albania.

 3 km away from Lushnjë is the Savra Field.
 This field is on the Lushnjë-Fier road.
-Here the first battle between Principality of Zeta and Ottoman Empire occurred in 1385 (the Battle of Savra).
+Here the first battle between Principality of Zeta and Principality of Albania, Ottoman Empire occurred in 1385 (the Battle of Savra).

-In this battle Balsha II was killed.
+In this battle Balsha II, the Lord of Lower Zeta from 1378 to 1385, was killed.

-Along with Fier, Lushnjë was the main district of the concentration camps during the Communist Regime; some of the camps included the villages of Savër, Gradishtë, Bedat, Gjazë, Rrapëz, Plug, etc.
+Along with Fier, Lushnjë was the main district of the concentration camps during the Communist Regime; the camps included the villages of Savër, Gradishtë, Bedat, Gjazë, Rrapëz, and Plug.

 Geography

 Lushnje is in a hot Mediterranean summer type of climate.
 Lushnje is in the middle plains and flatland.
 This land is used for growing crops and raising animals.
 It is 30 km to Divjakë-Karavasta National Park with wetland and beaches and a lagoon.
 There is a Reservoir in a village in Kashar, Lushnje with many farmlands around it and a connecting canal known as Perrio.
 Lushnje also has many olive oil trees and is one of the leading olive oil-producing places in Albania.